Nashville-Public-Library/talklib/README.md

 These need to be installed and added to the PATH.
 Also, set the environment variables as shown in the scripts, or change these manually.
-For TL, it's best to use environment variables.

 We're also using **Twilio** for SMS notifications.
 Install via PIP.
-Credentials can be retrieved by logging in to the Twilio dashboard.
-Comment out or delete the relevant code if you don't want to use it.
+Credentials can be retrieved at https://www.twilio.com/login Comment out or delete the relevant code if you don't want to use it.

 -----